Yancey County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

 After a DUI arrest in Yancey County, your vehicle is typically impounded.
-This is standard procedure to ensure public safety and prevent further potential violations.
+This is standard procedure by the Yancey County Sheriff's Department and other law enforcement agencies to ensure public safety and prevent further potential violations.
 The impound ensures that you, the driver, cannot immediately operate the vehicle while potentially impaired.
 Understanding this is the first step to getting your vehicle back.
+The Yancey County Jail is located at 1 E Main St, Burnsville, NC 28714; their main phone number is (828) 682-2321.

 Where Is Your Car?

 Finding your car is the first crucial step.
-It's likely at an official impound lot contracted by the Yancey County Sheriff's Department or the arresting officer.
+It's likely at an official impound lot contracted by the Yancey County Sheriff's Office or the arresting officer.

 How to Find Your Vehicle

-• Reference your case number: When you call, provide your name and any case number or citation number you received at the time of your arrest.
+• Reference Your Booking Number: When you call, provide your name and any case number or citation number you received at the time of your arrest.
 This will help them quickly locate your vehicle's impound location.

-• Most vehicles towed within 24 hours of arrest: Generally, vehicles are towed within 24 hours of the arrest.
+Vehicles are generally towed within 24 hours of the arrest.
 Contact the Sheriff's Department as soon as possible to begin the retrieval process.

 What You Need to Retrieve Your Vehicle